The garden at Smallhythe Place

 The garden at Smallhythe Place is a tranquil retreat made up of a traditional rose garden, orchard, nuttery and ponds, all of which are home to an abundance of wildlife including the protected Great Crested Newt.

 Ellen Terry was very fond of her roses, which has led to the growth of over 50 different breeds of England's signature flower, including the Ellen Terry Rose.
 The rose garden puts on a colourful show for visitors throughout late spring and the summer months, with many varieties still in bloom until the end of our open season.
-This area sits next to the wild flower bed, which was sown to capture Ellen's humble yet "wild nature" - E.V.Lucas.
+This area sits next to the wildflower bed, which was sown to capture Ellen's humble yet "wild nature" - E.V.Lucas.